njgingrich/aocrunner/README.md

 # Runner

-Scripts to init and run AOC problems in Deno.
+CLI tool to fetch and run AOC problems in Deno.

+Warning!
+This is _absolutely_ not "ready for production".
+It has a lot of rough edges still.
+But if somebody does want to try it and give some feedback feel free to create an issue!

 ## Use

 - `aocrunner init`
 - `cd {directory}`
-- `deno task day 1`
+- `aocrunner day 1`
+- `aocrunner submit 1`

 ## Commands